 Speaking categorically, few lawyers know how to elicit the client's perception of the imputed economic value of the legal service in question on the front end.
 As a result, the client has a concrete definition of cost, but only the fuzziest expression of value.
 That's a recipe for write-downs and collection problems.
 After the bill arrives, it's impossible to communicate value because any declaration is inherently self-serving and defensive.
 It's got to be done up front, and there's a teachable discipline for how to do it.

 I agree that consumers and small business operators perceive lawyers as expensive, primarily because most have little or no experience purchasing legal advice.
 If you offer me a high-protein powder that replaces lots of dangerous animal proteins, for $100, I'll think it's expensive because I have nothing to compare it with, and no way to correlate its impact with economic value.
-The more experience I have buying supplements, and the more I learn about the negative effects of the modern food supply, the more context I have for the $100 you propose to charge.
+The more experience I have buying supplements, and the more I learn about the negative effects of the modern animal-based food supply, the more context I have for the $100 you propose to charge.

 That ignorance is why lawyers absolutely have to learn how to draw out the client's perceptions of the many different forms of value associated with the outcome your expertise likely produces.
 The only reliable way to do that is to explore the Cost of Doing Nothing, i.e., the imputed economic impact of not solving the problem.
 (After all, a frequent response to problems is to ignore them, do nothing.)

 For less than you probably spend at Starbucks, you can learn the Cost of Doing Nothing process at RainmakerVT via interactive simulation.
 Manage an avatar through a series of "say/do" decisions.
 Get video coaching for each decision response, explaining why it is or isn't optimal.
 Learn by doing, and have a safe place to practice, make mistakes, and master the skill.